kimsaehun/MyFirstGame/README.md

 # MyFirstGame
-First Attemp at making a game.
+First Attempt at making a game.